Warlord Rebellion in northeastern Shandong: First battle at Zhifu and stalemate

 United States Navy warships off Zhifu in the 1930s.
 Several foreign warships were stationed at the town during the warlord rebellion to ensure the security of the foreigners active in eastern Shandong.

 After some skirmishes, Zhang arrived at Zhifu with a large force of about 24,000 troops, while Liu had only been able to muster 7,000 men for the town's defense.
 The two sides clashed on 21 February, and the rebels were defeated despite their superior numbers, probably because they were badly armed and trained in comparison to the NRA soldiers.
 Furthermore, Zhang Zongchang, who might have rallied his men, was nowhere to be found during the engagement.
 The warlord army lost 500 men (200 dead, 300 captured) and, more importantly, 2,000–3,000 rifles as well as 15 machine guns.
 Zhang and his allies remained undaunted by this first setback, and retreated to Dengzhou.
 What followed were weeks of "desultory fighting" during which government as well as rebel troops terrorized the local population, while the warlord alliance entered negotiations with Liu in hopes of convincing him to surrender.
 On 25 February, there were reports that Liu's army had suffered from further defections, as 15,000 active troops near Weihaiwei had allegedly declared for Zhang.
 By the end of the month, Zhang claimed to control all of eastern Shandong with the exception of Zhifu and its surroundings.

-Around this time, Zhang publicly announced that a coalition of warlords, including himself, Chu Yupu, Yan Xishan, Wu Peifu, Bai Chongxi, Qi Xieyuan, and a number Manchurian military commanders would soon launch a massive campaign against the KMT.
+Around this time, Zhang publicly announced that a coalition of warlords, including himself, Chu Yupu, Yan Xishan, Wu Peifu, Bai Chongxi, Qi Xieyuan, and a number of Manchurian military commanders would soon launch a massive campaign against the KMT.
 No actual alliance was formed, however, and the "whole affair died down again, as suddenly as it had started".
 Zhang did however manage to contact one NRA regiment consisting of former Shandong Army members in Beijing, and convinced them to revolt on 2 March 1929.
 Their uprising in Beijing was quickly crushed, and the Nanjing government consequently took "precautions" to prevent further ex-Shandong soldiers in the NRA from rebelling.